windmill-labs/windmill/README.md

 2021 [Ruben Fiszel](https://github.com/rubenfiszel)

-## Acknowledgement
+### Acknowledgement

-This project is inspired from a previous project called [Delightool](https://github.com/windmill-labs/delightool-legacy) which was also build by [Ruben](https://github.com/rubenfiszel) but the frontend was realized in large parts by [Malo Marrec]((https://github.com/malomarrec).
-Windmill is a child but distinct project and realized with Malo's blessing.
+This project is inspired from a previous project called [Delightool](https://github.com/windmill-labs/delightool-legacy) which was also led by [Ruben](https://github.com/rubenfiszel) but its frontend was realized with large contribution from [Malo Marrec](https://github.com/malomarrec).
+Windmill is a child of Delightool but entirely distinct and realized with Malo's blessing.